shoestringlab/gadget-ui/README.md

 ***License***

-gadget-ui s released under the MIT license.
+gadget-ui is released under the Mozilla Public License 2.0.